 Sumathy’s professionalism has helped McMaster build strong relationships with several hundred researchers in 35 countries.
 The results of that work include at least 80 important publications, many in the world’s top journals, and most importantly, revolutionary advances in cardiovascular disease prevention.

-Dr. Salim Yusf, Executive Director, Population Health Research Institute, Chief Scientist for Hamilton Health Sciences, and Professor, Medicine, McMaster University, says “please join me in congratulating Sumathy for her many years of contribution to PHRI, and especially to Global Health.
-His shown here introducing Sumathy before she receives award from McMaster University president Dr. Patrick Deane (second picture).
+Dr. Salim Yusuf, Executive Director, Population Health Research Institute, Chief Scientist for Hamilton Health Sciences, and Professor, Medicine, McMaster University, says “please join me in congratulating Sumathy for her many years of contribution to PHRI, and especially to Global Health.